chaos-mesh/website/docs/the-guide-to-chaos-mesh-v21.md

     Elapsed time: 35(ms)
     ```

-If the result shows the query results and query time, the application can provide its service normally.
+If the result shows the query results and the query time, the application can provide its service normally.

 ## Create Chaos experiments

-After deploying Chaos Mesh, you can design Chaos experiments for your application and create the experiments using Chaos Mesh v2.1.
+After deploying Chaos Mesh, you can design Chaos experiments for your application and create the experiments using Chaos Mesh v2.1.0.

 ### Experiment 1: Is the service highly available?